Innovation and Strategic Network Formation: Benefits and Costs of Links

-\begin{proposition} There exists $\underline{\rho} \leq 1$ such that for any $\rho \geq \underline{\rho}$, any sequence of symmetric investment equilibria is critical.
-When $k>2$, we have $\underline{\rho} < 1$. \end{proposition} The proposition shows that the prediction of critical equilibria is not knife-edge with respect to $\rho$.
+The proposition shows that the prediction of critical equilibria is not knife-edge with respect to $\rho$.
 In particular, increasing returns to scale cannot move interactions above the critical threshold.
 As long as $k\neq 2$, slightly decreasing returns to scale will not move interactions below the critical threshold either.

 Consider a firm $i$ that does not face competition.
 We show that under the conditions of the proposition, the firm's profits are convex in $|I_i(\mathbf{p},\mathbf{q})|$.
 As a result, learning additional ideas is more appealing relative to protecting existing ideas, so openness will not decrease below the critical region.
-Checking concavity is delicate when $\rho < 1$, because in this case firm profits are the composition of the binomial coefficient $\binom{|I_i(\mathbf{p},\mathbf{q})|}{k-1}$, which is convex, and the polynomial, $|PT_i(\mathbf{p},\mathbf{q})|^{\rho}$, which is concave.
+Checking convexity is delicate when $\rho < 1$, because in this case firm profits are the composition of the binomial coefficient $\binom{|I_i(\mathbf{p},\mathbf{q})|}{k-1}$, which is convex, and the polynomial, $|PT_i(\mathbf{p},\mathbf{q})|^{\rho}$, which is concave.

 We also show that for any $\rho$, openness will not increase enough to push equilibrium into the supercritical region either.
-At a potential supercritical sequence of symmetric investment equilibria, profits are driven by the event that firm $i$ learns from the giant component and produces $(p^*)^k\binom{\alpha n}{k-1}$ proprietary technologies, where $\alpha$ is the share of ideas learned by the giant component.
+At a potential supercritical sequence of symmetric investment equilibria, profits are driven by the event that firm $i$ learns $\alpha n$ ideas from the giant component and produces approximately $(p^*)^k\binom{\alpha n}{k-1}$ proprietary technologies.
 Firm $i$ chooses $q_i$ to maximize the probability of this event.
 Asymptotically the optimal $q_i$ is independent of the payoffs from this event since these payoffs are very large, and therefore the optimal $q_i$ is independent of $\rho$.
 Given this, the calculation is the same as in the case $\rho=1$ (Theorem~\ref{critical}), where there is no supercritical sequence of investment equilibria.

 More generally, the proof shows that our criticality result relies on two features of the payoff function.
 First, payoffs for a firm $i$ that does not face competition are convex in the number of ideas $|I_i(\mathbf{p},\mathbf{q})|$ learned by $i$.
 Second, payoffs grow at a polynomial rate in the number of ideas learned by $i$.